 Supplies and Tools Required:

-1. Unsolder the lead wires from the fast-on terminals, being careful to overheat the Faston connector.
+1. Unsolder the lead wires from the fast-on terminals, being careful not to overheat the Faston connector.

 2. Remove the three outer screws